Funding information

 Please see below panel dates and deadlines for application submissions.

-Funding Changes from Summer Term – April 2025.
-The following changes have been made as the DfE states that the Local authority should not match fund hours for 1-1 support.
+Funding bands September – March 2025.
+The DfE states that the Local authority should not match fund hours for 1-1 support.

 - Band A (child accessing 15 hours funding entitlement) Up to 7.5 hours per child, per funding block.
 This is for individual children with low-level special educational needs who require a short-term intervention (3 terms funding only) to support their progress along the Early Years Foundation Stage (EYFS).